Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 devices I decided to change the grid layout.
 I again viewed on the above devices and used Google Chrome Developer Tools.
 * When I added the Contact Page, I tested the responsiveness of the site so far on mobile devices by using https://search.google.com/test/mobile-friendly.
 This test returned the result that the site was mobile friendly and that there were no loading issues.
+* I ran each deployed page individually through https://color.a11y.com/ to test that the colour contrast was accessible, this returned excellent results.
+* I checked that each Nav Bar item takes the user to the intended page site by clicking and viewing.
+* On the Rescue Centres page I checked that each button opens a new tab and takes the user to the intended external site.
+When I did this I found an error on the last rescue centre, I fixed this by implementing the correct URL in the href.
+* The site was viewed through a Samsung A21s, on this device all pages appeared as they should and links / buttons worked well.

 ## Project Barriers And Solutions

 * I ran into issues almost immediately with creating a responsive image on the home page that would work across different devices and wouldn't contain too much white space.
-In the end using "img-fluid" gave the best response, I will be reviewing again to see if it can be improved further.
+In the end using "img-fluid" gave the best response.

 * I implemented a hamburger menu that upon clicking a link within, it would not collapse.
 I found a solution on Stack Overflow which is credited in my code, the solution used is found at this link https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked.

 * I deployed my site and when I did so, the images on my "Rescue Centres" page were not showing and were instead displaying as the "alt" description.
-When I had been using Gitpod to preview these images had been working fine.
-I searched through slack and realised I was using absolute file paths rather than relative.
+When I had been using Gitpod to preview, these images had been working fine.
+I searched through Slack and realised I was using absolute file paths rather than relative.

 * When viewing the site on larger device screens, I noticed my page was scrollable horizontally and was leaving unwanted space to the right.
 I searched
-Stack Overflow and found a solution, the link for the code is used is here and credited in my style.css file.
+Stack Overflow and found a solution, the link for the code I used is here and credited in my style.css file.
 Link: https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll

 ## Code Validity